 6 Awkward Places to Hang your Hammock on Cornell’s Campus

-It’s been a long time coming, but spring is finally here!
-People in hammocks litter the Arts Quad like alcoholics at a wine tasting and before you know it, you’re standing there awkwardly holding a hammock, with nowhere to hang it.
+Fall weather is just around the corner, which means you’ll have to pack up your hammock into retirement for the season.
+In these last days of sunshine, people litter the Arts Quad like alcoholics at a wine tasting and before you know it, you’re standing there awkwardly with nowhere to hang your hammock.
 So here are some completely wonderful alternatives that have the added advantage of making other people deeply uncomfortable.

 6.)
 Sling it up between two sets of people: